twjsanderson/QuickSortAlgo/README.md

-# Merge Sort Algorithm Implementation in JS
+# Quick Sort Algorithm Implementation in JS

 This application is intedend for Junior Developers who are curious about the various implementations of Quick Sort Algorithms in Javascript.
 Use this as a study guide to familiarize yourself with the Basic, Hoare Partition and Lomuto Partition implementations.